IBMDeveloperUK/Node-Red-Workshop-Starter/README.md

 ## Run Node-RED using IBM Cloud

 1. Log in to your [IBM Cloud account](http://cloud.ibm.com)
-2. Click on "Catalog" at the top-right corner
+2. Click on "Catalog" towards the top-right corner
+3. Select the "Software" tab
-3. Search and select "Node-RED Starter"
+4. Search and select "Node-RED App"
-4. Give a unique name to your app and click "Create"
+5. Following the tutorial steps at [developer.ibm.com](https://developer.ibm.com/tutorials/how-to-create-a-node-red-starter-application/) for creating and deploying your Node-RED application.

+** Note: ** make sure your application is assigned at least 256MB of runtime meory (the default will be 128MB, which is insufficient)

-5. Once your app is created you'll be able to access it through the [resource list](https://cloud.ibm.com/resources)
+Once your app is deployed you'll be able to access it through the [resource list](https://cloud.ibm.com/resources)

 ## Run Node-RED using MiniShift